 It is also acknowledged that there has been a significant impact on children and young people resulting from measures taken largely to protect vulnerable and older adults from COVID-19.
-In particular, the disruption to their education, extracurricular activities, socially and on future career prospects.
+In particular, the disruption to their education, extracurricular activities, social networks and future career prospects.